Fires continue to burn in Connecticut, Massachusetts as Northeast wildfire threat shifts to New England Sunday

 (FOX Weather)

-More than a dozen wildfires popped up during the workweek in Connecticut, forcing the state’s governor to declare a state of emergency.
+Additionally, more than a dozen wildfires have ignited since last week in Connecticut, forcing the state’s governor to declare a state of emergency.

 "Due to the critical fire weather conditions Connecticut is continuing to experience, I am declaring a state of emergency," Connecticut Governor Ned Lamont stated.
 "This will help provide state and local emergency management officials with the necessary tools to monitor and limit the threat of fires statewide."

-The Connecticut Department of Energy and Environmental Protection said the combination of dry conditions and fallen leaves has created a unique fire situation.
+The Connecticut Department of Energy and Environmental Protection said the combination of dry conditions and fallen leaves has created a unique fire situation in the state.

 All eyes on the humidity

-A saving-grace for fires could be the relatively humidity values, which are expected to generally stay above 30% through the weekend.
+A saving grace for fires could be the relative humidity values, which are expected to generally stay above 30% through the weekend.

 The air’s moisture can make fuels less combustible and fires less intense.